George Barron Goodman

 Who Disappeared George Goodman?

 The last we know of Goodman in Australia was the assault by his father-in-law on Monday 4 March 1850.
-The first we know of him in England is the census on 30 March 1851 where he’s listed in the household of Frederick Webster and George is described as his brother-in-law.
+The first we know of him in England is the census on 30 March 1851 where he’s listed as the brother-in-law in the household of Frederick Webster.
 I have not found his intervening journey from Australia.

 The most likely explanation for the facts is that George left Sydney alone, without his wife and two children.